Download the PHP package laragear/webauthn without Composer

 Events

-The following events are fired by this package, which you can hook into in your application:
+The following events are fired by this package, which you can listen to in your application:

 Event Description